IlmastMaksim/calc_cpp/README.md

 # Calculator Console App

 This is a simple Calculator App created while I learned C++.
-Maybe some newbee can benefit from it:)
+Maybe someone can benefit from it:)